 Option Description STARTUP_OPEN Uses sqlplus to start the ASM instance with the startup open startup option.
 If this option is used, all the ASM disk groups are mounted and volumes are enabled.
 SRVCTLSTART Uses srvctl to start the ASM instance with the nomount startup option.
 If this option is used, none of the ASM disk groups get mounted.
-(RHEL 7, SLES 12) With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART option.
+With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART option on the SLES 12, RHEL 7, and supported RHEL-compatible distributions.
 SRVCTLSTART_MOUNT Uses srvctl to start the ASM instance with the -o mount startup option.
-If this option is used, all the disk groups get mounted (RHEL 7, SLES 12) With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_MOUNT option.
+If this option is used, all the disk groups get mounted With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_MOUNT option on the SLES 12, RHEL 7, and supported RHEL-compatible distributions.
 SRVCTLSTART_OPEN Uses srvctl to start the ASM instance with the -o open startup option.
 If this option is used, all the ASM disk groups are mounted and volumes are enabled.
-(RHEL 7, SLES 12) With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_OPEN option.
+With systemD enabled, Oracle single instance or RAC does not support SRVCTLSTART_OPEN option on the SLES 12, RHEL 7, and supported RHEL-compatible distributions.